 Pot holes and poor road conditions exist on many roads throughout the planning area due to a lack of maintenance.

-Roads in the planning area are subjected to frequent washouts and erosion damage due to runoff from the arroyos, the Santa Fe River, and other drainage sites.
+Roads in the planning area are subjected to frequent washouts and erosion damage due to runoff from the arroyos, poor drainage and a lack of engineered drainage planning, the Santa Fe River, and other drainage problems.

 As the area has grown and tourist destinations have developed, increased traffic including large trucks and busses have created new safety hazards for residents, pedestrians, and livestock on the narrow roads and lanes within the planning area.